rtlabs-com/.github/profile/README.md

 RT-Labs products are dual-licensed:

 - **Open Source**: The code we publish on GitHub is licensed under the GPL v3, and is great for product evaluation, but is behind in features and not intended for production use.
-- **Commercial License**: Pre-certified commercial versions with a complete feature set can be purchased at [rt-labs.com](https://rt-labs.com).
+- **Commercial License**: Pre-qualified commercial versions with a complete feature set can be purchased at [rt-labs.com](https://rt-labs.com).

 Before using our stacks, please ensure you understand and comply with the licensing terms (available in product repos).
 For licensing or business-related questions, please contact us via our [contact page](https://rt-labs.com/contacts/).